robertdavidgraham/masscan/doc/masscan.8.markdown

   * `--iflist`: list the available network interfaces, and then exits.
 The `-e IFNAME` can then be used with one of the listed adapters.

-  * `--retries`: the number of retries to send, at 1 second intervals.
+  * `--retries NUM`: the number of retries to send, at 1 second intervals.
 Note that since this scanner is stateless, retries are sent regardless if replies have already been received.

   * `--nmap`: print help about nmap-compatibility alternatives for these options.

-  * `--pcap-payloads`: read packets from a libpcap file containing packets and extract the UDP payloads, and associate those payloads with the destination port.
+  * `--pcap-payloads FILE`: read packets from a libpcap file containing packets and extract the UDP payloads, and associate those payloads with the destination port.
 These payloads will then be used when sending UDP packets with the matching destination port.
 Only one payload will